SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Players’ characters typically start the game with one Fate Point and ﬁve Character Points.
-You can spend these points to improve your character’s chance of succeeding in especially diﬃcult situations.
-(The mechanics of this are discussed in the “Game Basics” chapter.)
+You can spend these points to improve your character’s chance of succeeding in especially difficult situations.
+(The mechanics of this are discussed in the "Game Basics" chapter.)
 Character Points alternatively are used to permanently improve skills.
 Your character earns more Character and Fate Points by having adventures.
 There is no limit to the number of Character